nand-n/gopher/README.md

 Decode reads the next JSON-encoe value from its input and stores it inthe value pointed to by v

 ## Bcrypt

+Is a package in go that implements Provos and Mazières’s bcrypt adaptive hashing algorithm to calculate hash